Chiune Sugihara: Legacy and honors

-A great light has shone forth to us from the Orient, for thou, o righteous Chiune, suffered as Paul the Apostle for the salvation of Old Israel.
-Now thy spirit rejoices in the Lord who said: A new commandment I give unto you, that you love one another as I have loved you.

 In 1984, Yad Vashem bestowed the Righteous Among the Nations title on Chiune Sugihara, the only Japanese national to have been so honored.
 He was too ill to travel to receive the award at the Israeli embassy in Tokyo, so his wife and one or more of his children accepted the honor on his behalf.

 The Port of Humanity Tsuruga Museum in Tsuruga, Fukui, Japan, contains a Sugihara Chiune corner.

 Sugihara Street in Vilnius, Lithuania, Chiune (Sempo) Sugihara Street in Jaffa, Israel, and the asteroid 25893 Sugihara are named after him.

 In 1992, the town of Yaotsu opened the Park of Humanity, on a hill overlooking the town.
 In 2000, the Chiune Sugihara Memorial Hall was opened to the public.
 Since its establishment, more than 600,000 visitors, Japanese and foreign, visited and studied about Sugihara and his virtue.

 A corner for Sugihara Chiune is set up in the Port of Humanity Tsuruga Museum near Tsuruga Port, the place where many Jewish refugees arrived in Japan, in the city of Tsuruga, Fukui, Japan.